metrorailings/OwlBlog/content/posts/week-13-insights.md

 Washington's defensive front is no joke.
 Then again, maybe the Steelers offensive line has lost some of its run-blocking prowess, not sure what exactly.

 Washington's defensive backs don't tackle well at all.

+Washington's offense has promise, they just don't have that fighting spirit to make clutch plays under pressure.